dokku/dokku/docs/deployment/builders/herokuish-buildpacks.md

 buildpacks:set-property [--global|<app>] <key> <value>  # Set or clear a buildpacks property for an app
 ```

+!!! warning
-> Warning: If using the `buildpacks` plugin, be sure to unset any `BUILDPACK_URL` and remove any such entries from a committed `.env` file.
+    If using the `buildpacks` plugin, be sure to unset any `BUILDPACK_URL` and remove any such entries from a committed `.env` file.
 A specified `BUILDPACK_URL` will always override a `.buildpacks` file or the buildpacks plugin.

 Dokku normally defaults to using [Heroku buildpacks](https://devcenter.heroku.com/articles/buildpacks) for deployment, though this may be overridden by committing a valid `Dockerfile` to the root of your repository and pushing the repository to your Dokku installation.
 To avoid this automatic `Dockerfile` deployment detection, you may do one of the following:

 - Set a `BUILDPACK_URL` environment variable
   - This can be done via `dokku config:set` or via a committed `.env` file in the root of the repository.
-See the [environment variable documentation](/docs/configuration/environment-variables.md) for more details.
+See the [environment variable documentation](/configuration/environment-variables) for more details.
 - Create a `.buildpacks` file in the root of your repository.
   - This can be via a committed `.buildpacks` file or managed via the `buildpacks` plugin commands.